viswanathct/declair/ReadMe.md

 ## Keys

-* Most properties are common across uiComponents, even when unused, so to reduce complexity.
+* Most properties are common across components, even when unused, so to reduce complexity.

 ## Notes